 Plant the crown on a furrow and make sure the crown is fully covered with soil.
-The furrow is like a raised little bed for the centre of the crown, so the roots can snake down from it.
+The furrow is like a raised little bed for the center of the crown, so the roots can snake down from it.
 Kind of like a seat for its bottom, with its legs hanging down.

-Sounds really silly, but it can actually be a bit tricky to tell, because they have dry stalk from last season, and they can look like roots.
-The easiest way is to hold the crown in your hand, and see which way the long roots fall most naturally.
+Sounds really silly, but it can actually be a bit tricky to tell because they have dry stalks from last season, and they can look like roots.
+The easiest way is to hold the crown in your hand and see which way the long roots fall most naturally.

 Where to Grow Asparagus